effectivehomeoffice/effectivehomeoffice.com/README.md

 - _Good speakers_.
 The voices of your communication partners should come from the direction of the video stream.
 Crystal clear.
 2 x 2 Watt speakers are not.
 - _Accurate colors_.
 Not super important for most work.
 Colors should be OK.
 - _Height-adjustable_.
 For ergonomics.
 - _Thunderbolt 3 or USB-C_.
-State of the art connectivity.
+State-of-the-art connectivity.
 We would love to finally get rid of our Thunderbolt docks.
 - _Thin margins_.
 Design matters.

 As already stated, unfortunately none of current displays match these requirements.